 Miler Wild Mouse rides have a distinctive four-rail track with diagonal bracing and H-shaped cross-ties (panel 4).
 This is almost entirely unlike the structure of track used on most Miler kiddie coasters.
 Like the Herschell Mad Mouse, there are no central guide rails.

 Some of the later rides may have had steel rails.
-The current Wild Mouse at Playland in Vancouver has steel rails that are very similar to those shown in panel 1.
+The Wild Mouse at Playland in Vancouver had steel rails that were very similar to those shown in panel 1.

 Another variation in steel track structure was found on the Wild Mouse at Boblo Island in 1974 (panel 5).
 This retains the central guide rails, but replaces the rectangular running rails with rails formed from I-shaped stock.
 A similar structure was used on portions of the Devil's Coach in Guerneville, CA. In both cases, these appear to be later modifications to rides which originally had laminated wooden rails, as only portions of the track were steel.